Godly Citizens | Outstanding Communicators | Academic Achievers | Loving Christians

 - Grow in the knowledge of the Word

 - Realize God’s love and acknowledge his authority

 Schedule a tour of Trinity and prepare your kids to be the capable, confident influencers God created them to be.

 As a private Christian school, Trinity has a choice over the standards followed and the curriculum chosen.
 As a dually accredited school, (accredited by NLSA and WASC), parents can be assured that we follow best practices based on sound educational research and curriculum to meet our student’s needs.
-Merely meeting grade-level standards are not the goal for our students.
+Merely meeting grade-level standards is not the goal for our students.
 Rather, our curriculum is carefully chosen and implemented to provide an opportunity for all students to exceed grade level standards.

 Our alumni are equipped to thrive at the high school of their choice, many of them testing into rigorous specialty programs (STEM, Engineering, Medical) and/or choosing to participate in a rigorous academics path of AP and Honors courses.

 Beginning in kindergarten, students can participate in the TLCS Musical Theater program that culminates in multiple, ticketed performances at the Brea Curtis Theater in the spring.
 In addition, Trinity students host chapels, providing the message and leading worship.

 *Sivertsen, Juliette.
 “Washington Christian Academy Blog.”
 5 Great Ways Performing Arts Can Benefit Your Child, www.washingtonchristian.org/washington/5-great-ways-performing-arts-can-benefit-your-child.

 The TLCS Leadership Academy, a program beginning in 5th Grade, develops character traits, leadership skills, and discernment through leadership classes, on-site internships, faculty mentors, and student choice opportunities through leadership focus strands (Ministry, Arts, and Political Science & Debate).